Exploring social networks and the opportunities social media marketing

 The result is obvious.
 The users are becoming more selective regarding which videos they will watch.
 Companies need to ramp up their quality standards, to make sure their videos are the ones online users choose to watch (and share, recommend, etc.).

-Advice: There’s no doubt that video marketing is still a significant part of an online presence.
-However, it will become even more important to focus on high-quality content, professional production, and creativity to make sure you keep your viewers engaged and boost the viral potential of the video materials you share with your audience.
+, professional production, and creativity to make sure you keep your viewers engaged and boost the viral potential of the video materials you share with your audience.

 Decline in organic traffic